maximilien/ghtrack/README.md

 #### `--show-all-stats`

-In many cases queries results end up with various entries with 0 total.
-For instance, user `octocat` has 0 reviews, prs, and commits.
+In many cases queries results end up with various entries with 0 totals.
+For instance, user `octocat` has 0 reviews, 0 prs, and 0 commits.
 Using `--show-all-stats` will show an entry for all collected data (0 or not).
+By default, 0 total entries are ommitted.

 #### `--rate-limit`

 Using the CLI for large queries (particularly for reviews) will end up with 100s of API calls to GitHub.
-While there places with `ght` could get faster by caching intermediate data and perhaps better total algorithms or using smarler data structure, none will solve the fundamental issue.
+While there are places where `ght` could get faster by caching intermediate data and perhaps better totaling algorithms or even using smarter data structure, none will solve the fundamental issue.

-The GitHub v3 public API is limited (publicly) in what we as end user can do.
+The GitHub v3 public API is limited (publicly) in what we as end users can do with it.
 So various options are not allowed at this point.
-For instance, unlike commits query which is fast as it caches the data and returns totals for the past year, API calls for PR reviews and issues for instance are limited.
-You cannot do fine grained queries and even limit (in case of reviews) the dates for the query.
+For instance, unlike commits' queries, which is fast as all such querries are pre-computed and cached --- the result is a complete totals for the past year; most other API calls, e.g., for PRs, reviews, and issues for instance are limited.
+You cannot do fine grained queries, ask for count, and even date limits (in case of reviews).

-So in the current implementation, `ght` has to get all the data and process it locally.
-This is good for the GitHub server but bad for the local clients (`ght`).
-But as thw GitHub APIs is free, one cannot complain.
+So in the current implementation, `ght` has to often get all the data and process it locally.
+This is good for the GitHub API servers but bad for the local clients (`ght`).
+But as the GitHub APIs is free, one cannot complain.

-So one solution to avoid running into rate limiting errors (performing more API calls than allowed within a period of time), the CLI offers `--rate-limit` which allows the CLI to slow down its API invocations.
+So one solution to avoid running into rate limiting errors (performing more API calls than allowed within a period of time), the CLI offers `--rate-limit` and `--rate-limit-random` which allows the CLI to slow down its API invocations.
 This is done as follows:

 1. Use `--rate-limit` and `ght` will automatically sleep periodically once it reaches some fixed number of API calls.

-2. Use `--rate-limit` and the associated `--rl-max` and `--rl-sleep` to specify the max number of API calls before sleeping.
+2. Use `--rate-limit` and the associated `--rl-max` and `--rl-sleep` to specify the values for max number of API calls and the value of the sleep.
 For instance the following call will rate limit after 5 API calls and sleep for 10 seconds before continueing:

 ```bash
 /ght stats july knative --commits --issues --summarize \